auhoaiki2101/Grocery-Report/README.md

 # Grocery - Report

+- Use AWS cloud platform to store data, then use Snowflake to get data from AWS.
+Then connect to Power BI to make reports.
 - The aim this report is to evaluate and understand the overall sales performance of the grocery store chain, while also identifying the key factors influencing revenue and the number of items sold.
 - Help managers make data-driven decisions to optimize sales strategies, product portfolio management, and store operations.